zongleon/stan-language-server/README.md

 A server implementing the Language Server Protocol for the STAN probabilistic programming language.
 Currently in a very alpha state.

+Note: You must have the stan compiler [stanc3 binary](https://github.com/stan-dev/stanc3/releases) on your path.
+It should be named `stanc`.

 ## Installing

 Assuming you have poetry installed, run: